chris-siaw/privacy-policy/privacy-policy.md

 We do not sell, rent, or share user data with third parties for marketing or advertising purposes.

-If we use third-party services (e.g., app analytics, crash reporting tools), they may process non-personally identifiable device-related data on our behalf.
-These third parties are required to handle the data in accordance with their own privacy policies and applicable laws.
+We use a third-party service, Amplitude, to collect and process anonymized usage and device data on our behalf.
+Amplitude is required to handle this data in accordance with their own privacy policy and applicable laws.

+You can learn more about Amplitude’s privacy practices here: https://amplitude.com/privacy

 ⸻

 4. Data Retention & Security

-We do not store or retain personal user data.
-Any device-related data collected is used solely for improving app performance and is not stored longer than necessary for this purpose.
+We do not collect or store personal user data.
+The anonymous device identifier (UUID) and usage data are retained only as long as necessary to analyze app usage and improve performance.

 We take reasonable security measures to protect any collected data from unauthorized access, disclosure, or misuse.
-However, no method of data transmission over the internet is 100% secure, and we cannot guarantee absolute security.
+However, no method of data transmission or storage is 100% secure, and we cannot guarantee absolute protection.

 ⸻